Saturday, October 30, 2004

 Nearly always I am the only customer.

 This 77-year-old bookstore has been in that 10,000 sq. ft. building for over 20 years.
 The son of the second owner now runs the huge shop along with his wife.
-The scarey thing is: they are the only life in what has become a ghost-town street.
-In the 1950’s, this street used to be one hopping place, especially on Saturday afternoons.
-I’ve watched a video showing women in hats and starched dresses crossing those same streets with shopping bags over their arms and similarly-clad daughters at their side.
-Men in sports jackets hurried, also, to hardware shops I suppose.
+The scary thing?
+They're the only life in what has become a ghost-town street.
+I’ve watched a video showing women in the 50's wearing hats and starched dresses crossing those same streets with shopping bags over their arms and similarly-clad daughters at their side.
+Men in sports jackets hurried, also, to hardware shops, I suppose.

 But now there are only silent, empty storefronts all down the line.
-Sometimes before getting out of my car to go inside the bookstore, I stare down this street and imagine that I see those people of 50 years ago with their daughters swinging hat boxes and little sons in baseball caps.
-But simultaneously, I also see reality: dilapidated buildings, some still with former business names permanently stamped above the doors.
+Sometimes before getting out of my car to go inside the bookstore, I stare down this street and imagine that I see those people of 50 years ago, but simultaneously, I spy reality: dilapidated buildings, some still with former business names permanently stamped above the doors.
 A few storefronts even have marble slabs at their thresholds, with fancy store names in gold cursive lettering.
 The sidewalks are now abandoned, except for crumpled leaves and yellowed newspapers rustling past.

-Of course, I can buy favorite old books here at home from online any day of the week.
-And I often do that.
-It’s very easy to purchase books that way.
+Of course, I can buy favorite old books here at home from online any day of the week--and I often do.
+It’s the easy way.
 And though the people who sell them are rather faceless and nameless to me, I still realize that they, too, need my business.

 But there is such a thing as supporting a local business because it is local and because I’ve met the owners.
 And in this case, I care that this business in that eerie part of town not succumb to death like its neighbors.
 I don’t want to someday park in front of an empty building and picture myself, ghost-like, shopping there when it used to house a 3-story bookstore.